-The world that uses mathematics employs many techniques that are considered well known and completely trusted in their use in technology and for general reasoning.
-The most basic are arithmetic and elementary algebra.
-Among the less elementary subjects that are significant in engineering and other applications of mathematics probably the most common is the use of Special Functions.
-We envisage a service that will allow the use of special functions to be even more reliable, and will clarify the relationships between the capabilities provided by the many existing tools that offer access to knowledge about them and numerical and symbolic implementations of special functions and their properties.
+The use of Special Functions is among the less elementary subjects that are significant in engineering and other applications of mathematics.
+We envisage a service that will allow the use of special functions to be even more reliable.
+The service will also clarify the relationships between the capabilities provided by the many existing tools.

-One might imagine that this means that there is simply healthy competitive effort about, and that it does not matter which tools are being used.
-One tool might be more efficient for a particular calculation but the mathematical facts should be the same everywhere.
+This, however, does not mean that there is healthy competitive effort or that it does not matter which tools are being used.
+One tool might be more efficient for a particular calculation, but the mathematical facts should be the same everywhere.
 In truth, this is not so.
-There are almost as many different views of special function as there are systems treating them: choices of normalizations, starting definitions, forms of parameters, branch-cut conventions, and, of course, the algorithms to handle calculations can make a difference.
+There are almost as many different views of special function as there are systems treating them.
 They often do so without an unwitting user’s being aware of it.

-To use a mathematical metaphor, it is as though the manifold of special functions is being described locally by specific charts provided by specific systems.
-That is fine, but the global mathematical whole is only well defined if there are transition functions describing the relationships between different charts supposedly describing the same things.
-There’s been a sense in which it has been natural for each system—Mathematica (now the Wolfram Language), Maple, Matlab, NAG, etc. —to stick to and promote its own conventions, with little interest in comparison, or even in interoperability, with others.
-To build the sorts of tools there should be for technology or the development of science this is wholly unsatisfactory and the working community knows it.
+There has been a sense in which it has been natural for each system—Mathematica (now the Wolfram Language), Maple, Matlab, NAG, etc. —to stick to and promote its own conventions, with little interest in comparison, or even in interoperability, with others.
+This is, of course, unsatisfactory in order to build the sorts of tools there should be for technology and the development of science.

-At the recent gatherings in Seattle (Jan 2016) and Toronto (Feb 2016) where matters of concern to a GDML were worked over, representatives of both Mathematica and Maple publicly declared their willingness to consider, in principle, working on according their notions of specific functions; the same general support of the idea was to be heard from other parties at the OPSF13 meeting at NIST in June 2015.
+At the recent gatherings in Seattle (Jan 2016) and Toronto (Feb 2016), matters of concern to a GDML were worked over.
+Representatives of both Mathematica and Maple publicly declared their willingness to consider, in principle, working on this according their notions of specific functions.
+The same general support of the idea was to be heard from other parties at the OPSF13 meeting at NIST in June 2015.

 NIST is suggested as a broker who is obliged by law to be neutral.
-One current proposal is to organize around NIST groups working on setting down the vocabularies, definitions and conventions used to describe the well-known special functions and to record the comparisons of their various forms in such a way that tools to provide interoperability for, and integration of, the vast knowledge implicit in the various systems.
+One current proposal is to organize groups around NIST, working on setting down the vocabularies, definitions and conventions used to describe the well-known special functions.
+The groups would, in addition, record the comparisons of their various forms in such a way for tools to provide interoperability for, and integration of, the vast knowledge implicit in the various systems.
 We hope that an IMKT legal entity can provide a way to finesse social issues so as to get to the science and eventually provide the desired public service.